Vasar007/ProjectV/README.md

 ## Dependencies

-Target .NET Standard is 2.0 for libraries, .NET Core is 2.2 for web services and .NET Framework is 4.7.2 for desktop app.
-Version of C# is 7.1.
+Target .NET Standard is 2.0 for libraries, .NET Core is 3.0 for web services and .NET Framework is 4.7.2 for desktop app.
+Version of C# is 8.0.

+**Note:** .NET Framework is 4.7.2 is legacy and will be removed with stable version of .NET Core WPF.

 You can install all dependencies using NuGet package manager.